Best beauty-boosting skincare ingredients

 This antioxidant-rich oil significantly reduces free-radical damage.
 Combining it with other antioxidants greatly enhances its efficacy.
 It also has wound-healing properties.
 These alone make grape seed oil one of the top superstars for fighting wrinkles.

 These fatty acids replenish the skin’s intercellular matrix, which preserves its appearance.
-All fatty acids function as cell-communicating ingredients, working to tell the appropriate skin cells how to function in a healthier manner.
-They also help reduce inflammation, which is believed to be a key factor in how the skin ages.
+All fatty acids function as cell-communicating ingredients, telling the appropriate skin cells how to function in a healthier manner.
+They also help reduce inflammation, which is a key factor in how the skin ages.

 This ingredient may help reduce fine wrinkles around the eyes and protect the skin from sun damage.
-A handful of studies have shown that CoQ10 may have an effect on skin and the appearance of wrinkles, most notably by reducing ultraviolet light damage, stimulating healthy collagen production, and reducing substances in damaged skin that wreak havoc on its support structures.
-The latest research also suggests that CoQ10 has antioxidant and anti-inflammatory effects, making it one of many helpful antioxidants for skin.
+A handful of studies have shown that CoQ10 may affect the skin and the appearance of wrinkles, most notably by reducing ultraviolet light damage, stimulating healthy collagen production, and reducing substances in damaged skin that wreak havoc on its support structures.
+The latest research also suggests that CoQ10 has antioxidant and anti-inflammatory effects, making it one of many helpful antioxidants for the skin.

 A proactive approach to skincare

-A staggering 10-15% of makeup remains on the skin after cleansing.
+After cleansing, a staggering 10-15% of makeup remains on the skin.
 If your skin isn’t totally clean, it stops anything you apply next from absorbing well.
 A toner removes impurities such as residual cleanser and traces of makeup, which block pores and can cause blackheads.
 Without it, even the most effective moisturizer is unable to work completely because it hasn’t been able to penetrate your skin all the way.